 Resources for Early Intervention and Special Instruction

-Some of my go-to websites for inspiration and fresh ideas!
+Some of my go-to websites in Early Intervention and Special Instructor Resource for inspiration and fresh ideas!

-This article is the gold standard for defining what my job is.
+This article is the gold standard for defining what a special instructor is.
 I find that reading it over once in a while keeps me focused on best practices.
 Working in the real world with a variety of professionals who all have different opinions about what “the right way” is… I can veer off course.
 The DEC has great publications too, including a professional journal.
 I’ve been to one of their annual conferences, too.
 It was amazing!

 Zero to Three – Zero to Three publishes an amazing professional journal that I fondly remember referencing in many a research paper in grad school.
 They also have resources for professionals and parents to guide you in best practices.